LiaScript/LiaScript-Exporter/README.md

 > __Note:__ To achieve better performance and offline capabilities, try to add
 > all resources as local ones to your project (i.e. images, audio,scripts, css).
+>
+> If you want to preview the result, simply use `--android-preview`, which will
+> open android-studio

 __Still a bit experimental__